Discovering Causal Relationships Between Time Series With Spatial Structure: Extending time series causal discovery to variables with spatial structure

 \subsubsection{Stability and temporal stationarity}

 We make the implicit assumption that relationships between variables do not change over time.
-J-PCMCI+ allows for temporal contexts that may capture some of that nonstationarity \cite{Gunther2023}, and there is interesting work on breaking up time series into “regimes” under which different relationships between variables may be at play \cite{Saggioro2020, Mameche2025}.
-Work would be needed, however, to incorporate that structure into causal discovery algorithms that are also spatially explicit and to see how large a sample size is needed to achieve power with that much allowed variability.
+This may be relaxed.
+J-PCMCI+ allows for temporal contexts that may capture some of that nonstationarity \cite{Gunther2023}, and there is interesting work on breaking up time series into “regimes” under which different relationships between variables may be at play \cite{Saggioro2020, Mameche2025, Rabel2026}.
+Work would be needed, however, to incorporate that structure into causal discovery algorithms that are also spatially explicit and to determine how large a sample size is needed to achieve power with that much flexibility.